 The bushveld is cattle country, where controlled hunting is often combined with ranching.
 About 80% of South Africa's hunting takes place in this province.
+As the largest producers of various crops in the agricultural market, Limpopo is exploiting this capacity as a resource for agritourism.
+For instance, the Modimolle grape festival is celebrated in January.

 Sunflowers, cotton, maize and peanuts are cultivated in the Bela-Bela-Modimolle area.
-Modimolle is also known for its table-grape crops.

 Tropical fruit, such as bananas, litchis, pineapples, mangoes and pawpaws, as well as a variety of nuts, are grown in the Tzaneen and Makhado areas.
-Extensive tea and coffee plantations create many employment opportunities in the Tzaneen area.
+Extensive tea and coffee plantations also create many employment opportunities in the Tzaneen area.